PhilipLGeLinas/RichelleGoodrich/README.md

-# richellegoodrich
+# RichelleGoodrich
-A Website Designed for Author Richelle E. Goodrich
+A website designed for author Richelle E. Goodrich